 Marijn is currently studying Medicine in Nijmegen, where he will be graduating at the beginning of 2019.
 He will be doing his the last internships in Berekum, Ghana.
 In his leisure time, he’s really into sports.
 He played handball for a long time and now he is focussing on long-distance-trail-running.
 After finishing his bachelor’s he traveled through South-America, to learn Spanish and do a lot of hiking.
 He hopes to be able to combine a future medical profession with some kind of expedition medicine.
 Marijn is co-responsible for the content of the website and the social media of Outdoor Medicine.

 Dr Isla Madeleine Wormald.
-BSc MBChB (Leeds) DiMM (UIAA/ IKAR/ ISMM) MRCEM.
-Isla was born & raised in Yorkshire, England & has reportedly been summiting peaks since she was in utero, although not without protest in her early teenage years… Subsequently, a passion for outdoor pursuits evolved!
-Isla attended the University of Leeds Medical School where she developed a keen interest in wilderness medicine & was on the committee of the university Wilderness Medical Society.
-She chose to spend her 10-week medical elective working under the supervision of Dr Emmanuel Cauchy at the Institute of Training & Research in Mountain Medicine at Chamonix Hospital, France.
-Former wilderness medicine experience includes: doctor for the Upper Wharfedale Fell Rescue Association; doctor & science leader for the British Schools Exploring Society (BSES) Arctic Adventure 2011 expedition to Svalbard; Chief Medical Officer for the Leeds Metropolitan University Himalayan Research Expedition 2011; Senior Medical Officer for the BSES Arctic Odyssey 2012 Expedition to the Loppa Peninsula of Norway; Challenge Medic for three Action Challenge Kilimanjaro Summit Challenges & the Action Challenge “London 2 Paris 24” 2013; Chief Medical Officer for the Medex Manaslu 2015 Expedition & doctor for the GB Junior Lead Climbing & Bouldering Teams.
+BSc MBChB (Leeds) DiMM (UIAA/ IKAR/ ISMM) MRCEM was born & raised in Yorkshire, England & has reportedly been summiting peaks since she was in utero, although not without protest in her early teenage years… Subsequently, a passion for outdoor pursuits evolved!
+She did research in Chamonix Hospital, France and was a doctor for Upper Wharfedale Fell Rescue Association; British Schools Exploring Society (BSES) on several expeditions, for Leeds Metropolitan University Himalayan Research Expedition 2011; on Kilimanjaro and for Medex Manaslu 2015.
 Isla is now a locum Specialist Registrar in Emergency Medicine.
 She helped deliver the first UIAA/ ICAR/ ISMM Nepal DiMM & has since become an AWLS instructor & a faculty member of both Outdoor Medicine & World Extreme Medicine.
-Isla holds the MTA Summer Mountain Leader; PADI Open Water Diver awards.
-She is an aspirant FAWM, MTA Winter Mountain Leader & BAIML International Mountain Leader.
+She is an aspirant FAWM, MTA Summer & Winter Mountain Leader & BAIML International Mountain Leader.
 Her ambition is to one day climb a previously unclimbed peak!

 We are extremely proud that Andre Kuipers is ambassador of Outdoor Medicine.
 Besides being a two time astronaut, he is also the most famous Dutch physician to practice in ‘extremes’.
 Therefore he is great inspiration to us all!